mdfarragher/TDP/setup/17/lab-01-deploy.md

 ![Cloud Shell login](media/cloudshell-setup-01.png)

-Run the following command to make sure the Git repository has been correctly cloned (see [Run the global setup script in Cloud Shell](./asa-workspace-deploy.md#run-the-global-setup-script-in-cloud-shell) for details):
+Run the following command to make sure the Git repository has been correctly cloned:

 ```cmd
 dir
 ```

-Change your current directory using
+Change your current directory using:

 ```cmd
 cd asa/setup/17/automation
 ```

-and then start the setup script using
+and then start the setup script using:

 ```powershell
 .\lab-01-setup.ps1
 ```

-Make sure the selected subscription is the one that contains the resource group where you deployed the Synapse Analytics workspace:
+Make sure the selected subscription is your Azure Pass:

 ![Cloud Shell select subscription](media/cloudshell-setup-03.png)

-Enter the name of the resource group where you deployed the Synapse Analytics workspace:
+Enter the name of the `techionista-dp203-m17` resource group where you deployed the Synapse Analytics workspace:

 ![Cloud Shell select resource group](media/cloudshell-setup-04.png)